tdwg/process/review_manager.md

 In the interest of supporting open science and to recognize their contributions, reviewers will be identified by default when they submit their reviews.
 However, the option to remain anonymous will be available to the reviewers in order to promote candidness.

-# 2 TDWG Standards Track

-The Review Manager must ensure that

-A\.
-The submission conforms to the TDWG Standards Documentation Specification (<http://rs.tdwg.org/sds/doc/specification/>).

-B\.
-The Author has placed the submission in the correct standards category
-- Technical Specification,
-- Applicability Statement or
-- Best Current Practice.

-C\.
-The metadata information under the Summary is accurate and complete.
-The metadata will be used 'as is' to populate components of the TDWG web site when the submission is approved.

-Because the document(s) submitted for consideration will be commented upon by reviewers, then returned to the authors for revision, it may be advisable to make them available to the reviewers in some form where changes and comments can easily be tracked.
-In order to document the submission, such mutable documents should be exported as PDFs and archived in GitHub where they can be easily viewed in their original form.

-# 3 Independent Reviews
+# 2 Independent Reviews

 One of the first tasks for the Review Manager is to seek reviewers for the submission.
 Advice can be sought from the Author, relevant TDWG groups, the Executive Committee and others.
 It is recommended that at least three expert reviews are provided for submissions.

+Because the document(s) submitted for consideration will be commented upon by reviewers, then returned to the authors for revision, it may be advisable to make them available to the reviewers in some form where changes and comments can easily be tracked.
+In order to document the submission, such mutable documents should be exported as PDFs and archived in GitHub where they can be easily viewed in their original form.

 The Review Manager should keep a record of correspondence with potential and engaged expert reviewers that would be sufficient for a replacement Review Manager to take over if that became necessary.
 That record should include expert reviewer candidate names, date of solicitation, date of response, and the response itself (accept or decline).
 It should also include copies of key emails that contain information such as request to review, acceptance of the review, discussion of potential conflicts of interest.

-## 3.1 Reviewer Profile
+## 2.1 Reviewer Profile

 The **ideal reviewer** is someone who has not been directly involved in the development of the standard (independence).
 Reviewers must have advanced technical skills as a standard is a technical document.
 The ideal reviewer has written or contributed to the development of another standard.
 An ideal reviewer 'gets the job done'.